blockprotocol/blockprotocol/README.md

     - `block-template`: starter templates for blocks, used by `create-block-app`
     - `create-block-app`: a script to [create a new block](https://blockprotocol.org/docs/developing-blocks) using `block-template`
     - `mock-block-dock`: a mock embedding application used for developing blocks
-    - `react-block-loader`: a component for loading Block Protocol blocks from a remote URL (pending an update)
+    - `react-block-loader`: a component for loading Block Protocol blocks from a remote URL (pending an update to support Block Protocol v0.2)
+    - [DEPRECATED] `blockprotocol`: types for the v0.1 Block Protocol, now superseded by `@blockprotocol/core` and `@blockprotocol/graph`

 ## Contributing